ii-varsha-ii/seed-emulator-rpki/README.md

 # RPKI updates 09/02:

 ### To deploy RPKI:
 - You need to specify one host for RPKI within an AS.
-The host name must include `rpki` in the naming.
+The hostname must include `rpki` in the naming.
 A custom IP is needed in this form `10.asn.0.71`.

 ### Here is an example:
 ```
 as150.createHost('host_rpki').joinNetwork('net0', address = '10.150.0.71')
 ```
-- A03-real-world is an edited ready to run example.
+- A03-real-world is an edited ready-to-run example.
 - By doing the above the RPKI validator should be installed and the RTR port listening on port 3323.
-- You can check the status of the rpki using the this command in birdc: 'show protocol all rpki'
+- You can check the status of the rpki using this command in birdc: 'show protocol all rpki'
 - You can check `/var/log/bird.log` for debugging.
-- This project implments best case scenario, where all ASs has an rpki validatior implemented.
+- This modification implements the best case scenario, where all ASs has a rpki validator implemented.
 You can manual reconfigure the router `/etc/bird/bird.conf` to route without using RPKI.

 ### The changes done on the .py files are: